adopted-ember-addons/ember-data-factory-guy/README.md

 which is usually going to be the RESTAdapter/ActiveModelAdapter.
 *In other words, it is NOT recommended to use the DS.FixtureAdapter.*

-When you call: store.makeFixture('user'), you create model in the store and this method returns this model instance
+When you call: FactoryGuy.make('user'), you create model in the store and this method returns this model instance

 *Since you are synchronously getting model instances, you can immediately start asking